paulinavonstackelberg/ValidatingMIRegularized/Supplementary_figures/README.md

 This section contains supplementary figures accompanying the manuscript.

+`Supplementary_figures` is the file containing plots referred to in the document.

 ## Folder structure
 The folder names should be read as follows (illustrated with an example):